zxcasdsacvvqwfddv/wzxcasdsacvvqwfddv/readme.md

 <img src="fig/ABFT_stepwise_optimization_A100_FP32.png" width=600>
 <img src="fig/ABFT_stepwise_optimization_A100_FP64.png" width=600>

-### Run the following command to benchmark TurboFFT without fault tolerance
+### Run the following command to benchmark TurboFFT with Error Injection
 ```
 ./turbofft --if_bench 2  --thread_bs 1 --gpu A100 --datatype 0 --if_ft  1  --if_err 1
 ```